Gum Recession Ramsey, MN

 There are a few different reasons why gum recession may occur.
 Let’s talk about some of these reasons in more detail:

 Genetics: You may be predisposed to develop gum recession and gum disease just because of your genes.
 If you can tell from your family history or through genetic testing, it can help you figure out preventive treatment plans.
 And if the damage has already occured, there are corrective options available to you.
-Ask your hygienist or doctor about them at your next visit.
+Ask your hygienist or doctor about them during your next visit.

 Periodontal Disease: When advanced periodontitis or gum disease builds up a heavy load of bacteria, it can eat away the gums.
-It’s why it’s important to treat gum disease early on when you can.
-You can tell if you may have gum disease if you see bleeding gums when you brush or floss, bad breath and/or sensitive teeth and gums to hot or cold temperatures.
-If your gum recession is due to periodontal disease, you may need to be treated with a deep scaling and root therapy.
+That’s why it’s important to treat gum disease early on when you can.
+You can tell if you may have gum disease if you see bleeding gums when you brush or floss, bad breath, and/or sensitive teeth and gums to hot or cold temperatures.
+If your gum recession is due to periodontal disease, you may need to be treated with deep scaling and root therapy.

 Family Dentistry

-At Rivers Bend Family Dental, we create a comfortable environment to address the unique dental needs of your family.
+At River’s Bend Family Dental, we create a comfortable environment to address the unique dental needs of your family.